-3.5.
-Description of Global Consumption Database Surveys
+3.5 Description of Global Consumption Database surveys

 Tables 5 to 7 present summary statistics for the set of surveys in the GCD.
-The total number of surveys is 1340 over the fifty-two year period, from 133 countries in the world.
-About 45% of surveys are consumption surveys and more than 90% of surveys are nationally representative and cover the entire population.
-The coverage of surveys is sparse in the 1960's and 1970's with less than 40 countries with surveys in each of these decades.
+The total number of surveys is 1,340 over the 52-year period, from 133 countries in the world.
+About 45 per cent of the surveys are consumption surveys and more than 90 per cent of surveys are nationally representative and cover the entire population.
+The coverage of surveys is sparse in the 1960s and 1970s with less than 40 countries with surveys in each of these decades.
 The number of countries with at least one survey and the number of surveys with information on means both increase steadily in each decade, with rapid growth from the 1970s through the 1990s.
-Povcalnet is our biggest source of survey information, accounting for 62% of surveys in the GCD, followed by WIID (38%) and LIS (13%).
+Povcalnet is our biggest source of survey information, accounting for 62 per cent of surveys in the GCD, followed by WIID (38 per cent) and LIS (13 per cent).
 However, Povcalnet has almost no surveys in the first two decades, for which we instead rely heavily on WIID and to a lesser extent on LIS.

-The density of surveys is lowest among low-income countries (10% of all country-years have surveys) and highest among upper income countries (25% of all country-years have surveys).
-For all income groupings, this density is lowest in earlier decades (the 1960's and 1970's) and highest in the recent period (1990's and later).
-See Table 6 below.
+The density of surveys is lowest among low income countries (10 per cent of all country-years have surveys) and highest among upper income countries (25 per cent of all country-years have surveys).
+For all income groupings, this density is lowest in earlier decades (the 1960s and 1970s) and highest in the recent period (1990s and later), see Table 6.
 We observe a similar pattern when we examine the evolution of the density of surveys by region.
-Latin America and the Caribbean has the highest density of surveys over the entire period among all the regions while Sub-Saharan Africa has the lowest density of surveys.
-See Table 7 below.
-For all income and categories the density of surveys in the 1960s and 1970s is low (always less than ten percent of country-years) and for regional categories in the same period it is a little higher but still low (a high of thirty percent for South Asia in the 1960s).
+Latin America and the Caribbean has the highest density of surveys over the entire period among all the regions while Sub-Saharan Africa has the lowest density of surveys, see Table 7.
+For all income and categories the density of surveys in the 1960s and 1970s is low (always less than 10 per cent of country-years) and for regional categories in the same period it is a little higher but still low (a high of 30 per cent for South Asia in the 1960s).
 Care must be taken in interpreting these numbers, however.
-An average of a single survey for each country in a region during a decade will result in a density indicator of ten percent for that country, but that might still suffice to conclude something about living standards in the countries concerned in the decade in question11.
+An average of a single survey for each country in a region during a decade will result in a density indicator of 10 per cent for that country, but that might still suffice to conclude something about living standards in the countries concerned in the decade in question.